 I have my first roll of black and white film loaded into my Canon FTb right now; a few shots have been taken but always with too much thought.
 I have a hard time convincing myself that I can go around snapping my everyday pictures on black and white film and expect them to turn out decent, plus the weather has been awfully bleak lately…

-Too much thought.
+Too much thinking.
 I need to leave these thoughts behind and head out with my black and white film tomorrow.
 I hope the lack of color surprises me as pleasantly as redscale film did.

 Fujifilm Superia X-TRA 400 (redscaled), Canon FTb